 Where are email attachments saved?

 From my experience, there are two main categories of attachments: images (such as .png, .jpg, .gif, etc), and virtually every other file type (.pdf, .doc, .ppt, etc).
-There is a very slight difference when downloading images, so I’ll make sure to highlight it below.
+There is a very slight difference when downloading images, so that’s where we’ll start.

 How to save image attachments

-When you get ready to download an image attached to an email, iOS will assume you want to save it to your Camera roll.
+When you get ready to download an image attached to an email, iOS will assume you want to save it to your Camera Roll, or Photos library.
 In most cases, this is actually what you intend to do, but there are occurrences where you might want to save it somewhere else.

 How to save files and documents from the Mail app

-2. Tap on it and hold your finger and select Share.
+2) Tap on it and hold your finger and select Share.
 Or tap to open the file and hit the Share button.